 Joost’s post reminds us of another thing, and that is the importance of learned wisdom and that good work, however hard, will always reap rewards.
 Joost found us in the first place via researching bio-dynamic farming methods.
 Long before social media existed, Alex Podolinsky wrote about Schulz Organic Dairy patriarch Hermann Schulz and the European practices he had brought with him to Australia that rejected modern synthetics in agriculture.

 Things have changed since Herman started the farm; we’re organic now, although we do continue to follow the best of the biodynamic principles of old.
 When Joost first asked us to supply milk in stainless steel pails to his zero waste cafe Brothl, we didn’t quite comprehend that we would be saving 165,000 plastic bottles from reaching landfill over the venue’s 3 year life.
 While Brothl was perhaps a little too ahead of it’s time in terms of sustainable venues in the inner city, it did plant a seed that we and other like-minded businesses continue to grow and nurture.

 In our business, in every stage of the process from the farm to your shopping basket, we make an incredible amount of decisions with our environment in mind.
-We understand that many individuals and businesses don’t have the financial luxury of choosing organic or best practice over factory farming, but we do it because we feel a responsibility to constantly evolve our practices for the better.
+We understand that many individuals and businesses don’t have the financial luxury of choosing organic or best practice over factory farming, but we feel a responsibility to constantly evolve our practices for the better.

 Single use plastic started as a revelation, and now it’s ramifications are proving devastating.
 We’re tasked with finding ways to reduce the stress we are putting on our planet, and our wash and return initiatives are just one part of that.
 We are by no means perfect, and have a long way to go in reducing the single-use output of our farm, but as Joost’ father pointed out, change takes time.